HonkinWaffles/EmuSaveData/readme.md

 1. In Steam edit the launch options to include `; /bin/bash /dome/deck/Documents/EmuSaveData/SaveSyncScript.sh EMULATOR_NAME` (You must include the `;`)
 1. Launch the Emulator and check the logs for `rsync` status

+---

+### ToDo:
+1. Add error correction
+1. Add more emulators
+1. Add a VPN connection script for remote updating